-Begin by reading, Miss Malarkey Leaves No Reader Behind.
+·Begin by reading, Miss Malarkey Leaves No Reader Behind.

-As you are reading, think aloud about how Miss Malarkey is helping her students find just right books.
-Ask yourself aloud questions like...

-•I wonder why Miss Malarkey is...?

-•I'm thinking Miss Malarkey...because...

-After reading, talk about some of the ways Miss Malarkey helped

-Ask students to think about what a just right book might look ke.

-•Start a list under the 'just right' heading for your tert and have students copy the list into their reader's notebooks (optional).
-This could be the reader of the to refer to all year.

-•Students could talk with partners, and then share as group

-•Do the same for the 'challenging' are reary' portions on the chart.

-Follow-up by going over book checked placedures for your classoom.

-Once students y new stand the check-out procedure, have them look for a just right book in the class library.
-It is very important inget books in the hands of students on the first day of school.
-Monitor students as they find just includes and head back to their seats to enjoy reading.

-•You will likely only have a fer minutes for students to read today, but that is okay since they haven't built any reading staminates

-Spend 10 minutes at the end of the workshop gathering at the carpet in a circle.
-Have each student bring the book they chose.

-Go around the circle, and ask each student to share the book title and why he/she chose that book.
+- ·As you are reading, think aloud about how Miss Malarkey is helping her students find just right books.
+Ask yourself aloud questions like... - •I wonder why Miss Malarkey is...? - •I'm thinking Miss Malarkey...because... - ·After reading, talk about some of the ways Miss Malarkey helped den. - ·Ask students to think about what a just right book might look Ke. - •Start a list under the 'just right' heading for your get and have sturints copy the list into their reader's notebooks (optional).
+This could be the reader not on the torrefer to all year. - •Students could talk with partners, and then share as group - •Do the same for the 'challenging' are y' portion on the chart. - ·Follow-up by going over book check the procedures for your class pom. - Once students y later stand the check-out procedure, have them look for a just right book in the class library.
+It is very important toget books in the hands of students on the first day of school.
+Monitor students as they find just be books and head back to their seats to enjoy reading. - ·You will likely only have a fer minutes for students to read today, but that is okay since they haven't built any reading stamina - ·Spend IO minutes at the end of the workshop gathering at the carpet in a circle.
+Have each student bring the book they chose. - ·Go around the circle, and ask each student to share the book title and why he/she chose that book.
 You may add new insights to your chart as students share.